 It usually doesn’t make sense to do this for every single colourway, especially for some of our other complete guides series, like the Yeezy Boost 350 V2.

 However, we understand that given there are only 4 colourways, we can do it here.
 Nonetheless, the fake vs real Yeezy Pirate Black comparison:

 Once again, let’s explain it all.
 Hairy material on the authentic Yeezy 350 suede patch?
 Checked.

-Difference in size between the fake and the real Pirate Blacks?
+The difference in size between the fake and the real Pirate Blacks?
 Checked.

 That’s ideally all you need to keep in mind when it comes to this.

-And the reason why we’re insisting so much on the suede patch comparison is because that’s where fake manufacturers have stumbled when replicating the Adidas Yeezy Boost 350.
+And the reason why we’re insisting so much on the suede patch comparison is that’s where fake manufacturers have stumbled when replicating the Adidas Yeezy Boost 350.

 One last thing to note: sometimes the logos on these suede patches might be slanted.

 Ideally, you won’t need this to tell the difference given the two major callouts we’ve written above, but here it is, just for the sake of making this guide as deep as possible.